Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 - Password: digisusTUM

-All sessions will be recorded and made available via the Youtube channel of the Bavarian School of Public Policy.
+All sessions will be recorded and made available on the Bavarian School of Public Policy's YouTube channel.

 Our Experts